ronaldKM98/Project3BigData/README.md

 * The special characters were removed with regular expressions.
 * The stopwords were removed with the Tokenizer and StopWordsRemover libraries from Spark ML.
 * The words of length one were also removed with regular expressions.

+A Dataframe was created with an id column and the title and content columns already clean.